-You are the brand
+You Are the Brand

-In politics, as in business, logos and graphics and social media are incredibly important, but branding is all about how people feel.
+In politics, as in business, logos graphics, and social media are incredibly important, but branding is all about how people feel.
 And when your face is your brand, just a name can evoke strong feelings.
-Whatever your politics, the names Trump, Hillary and Bernie call up separate emotions.
+Whatever your politics, the names Trump, Hillary, and Bernie call up separate emotions.
 Even the fact that Trump’s campaign focuses on his last name, while Hillary’s and Bernie’s focus on their first, says a lot about their message, and thus their brand.
 Seemingly, Trump wants to appear emotionally forceful, while ‘Hill’ and ‘Bern’ are going for friendly and approachable.